linleybird/docs/tapi/default.md

 #### Rate Limiting

 The API enforces rate limits to help fairly distribute resources and protect against bursts of traffic.
 HTTP responses will return a `429 Forbidden` status code for any request until the rate limit has dropped below the required threshold.
-The remaining seconds until the rate limit is reset is shown in the `Retry-After` response header.

 ##### Sample response